 You should use the Keyword Planner.
 It is a workshop to help create a strong list of effective keywords.
 The detail in this process is so precise, I am not sure I will completely understand it until I start using AdWords myself.

 There are 5 keyword options: Broad Match, Broad Match Modifier, Phrase Match, Exact Match and Negative Match.

 With Broad Match you hit the most people, but they might not be a customer.
 You need to remember, every time the person clicks your ad, customer or not, you pay, thus Pay for Click!

 Broad Match Modifiers allow you to better target your customer with specifics.
-Phrase match requires the search to use the exact order of your key words.
-Exact match is self-explanatory and Negative Match can filter our irrelevant traffic.
+Phrase match requires the search to use the exact order of your keywords.
+Exact match is self-explanatory and Negative Match can filter out irrelevant traffic.
 The tools available seem endless; the data is huge and again precise.
 Everything is designed for success.

 When you get to the actual writing of the ad you are allowed 2 headlines, a web address, and a description, let them know what they will find on your website.

 There are 6 good tips for creating ads:

 - Highlight your Unique Selling Position (USP); what makes you stand out from your competitors?

 - Have a call to action; they need to know what to do.